Hugo Ruiz

 Hugo Ruiz Dominguez (born September 21, 1988) is a Mexican professional boxer.
-He is the former WBC Super bantamweight and WBA interim Bantamweight champion.
+He is the former WBC Super bantamweight.

 Professional career

 In September 2010, Ruiz beat the veteran Jesús Vázquez to win the WBC Continental Americas super flyweight championship, the bout was held at the Arena Solidaridad, in Monterrey, Nuevo León, Mexico.

 WBA bantamweight championship (interim)

-On January 22, 2011, Ruiz won a technical ninth round decision over Nicaraguan Álvaro Pérez to capture the interim WBA bantamweight title.
+On January 22, 2011, Ruiz won a technical ninth-round decision over Nicaraguan Álvaro Pérez to capture the interim WBA bantamweight title.
 He would go to fight for the Regular title against Japanese boxer Kōki Kameda but would lose via split decision.

 WBC super bantamweight title fight (interim)

 In 2016, Ruiz beat fellow countryman Julio Ceja in a rematch to win the WBC Super bantamweight title.
 He would end up losing the title in his first defense against Japanese boxer Hozumi Hasegawa.

 Ruiz vs. Guevara

-On, 19 January, 2019, Ruiz beat Alberto Guevara by unanimous decision in their 10 round contest The scorecards read 99-90, 100-89, 99-90 in favor of Ruiz.
+On, 19 January 2019, Ruiz beat Alberto Guevara by unanimous decision in their 10-round contest The scorecards read 99–90, 100–89, 99–90 in favor of Ruiz.